imteekay/programming-with-types/chapter01/README.md

 Having the ability to combine independent components yields a modular system and less code to maintain.
 In a composable system, the parts are loosely cou- pled; at the same time, code does not get duplicated in each subsystem.

 Generic types enable us to express these kinds of abstractions.

+### Type Inference

+For many cases, the compiler can infer which is the type of a variable, a function return type.
+We don't need to provide the type notations.